 While these big name prescription dog foods provide tailored nutrition for your dog, this “tailoring” can also be found in certain non-prescription foods as well for much cheaper.

-All that a pet owner needs to do is some research and dig into what causes specific food allergies in the dog, and how to feed dogs with certain health conditions.
-Homemade dog food that's fed alongside commercial diet can also be extremely helpful.
+All that a pet owner needs to do is some research and dig into what causes specific food allergies in the dog with sensitive stomach, and how to feed dogs with certain health conditions.
+Homemade dog food that’s fed alongside commercial diet can also be extremely helpful.

 10Grain free means carbohydrate free